daniellecrobinson/daniellecrobinson.github.io/Danielle_Robinson_resume.md

 #### Current Projects
 TITLE | DESCRIPTION
 ----- | ------------
 [Dat in the Lab](https://github.com/codeforscience/Dat-in-the-Lab) | Piloting the use of [Dat](https://datproject.org/) for data publishing and research data management.
-In partnership with CDL UC3, we will work with UC labs to develop workflows leveraging decentrlized computing for research data management and publishing.
-More on the [Dat Project blog](https://blog.datproject.org/tag/science/).
+In partnership with CDL UC3, we will work with UC labs to develop workflows leveraging decentralized computing for data management and publishing.
+Follow along on the [Dat Project blog](https://blog.datproject.org/tag/science/).
 [Stencila](http://stenci.la/) | Communications, and community engagement for open source reproducible research software.
 More at [community.stenci.la](https://community.stenci.la/)
 [Data Rescue](https://github.com/daniellecrobinson/Data-Rescue-PDX/blob/master/README.md) | Developing open metadata standards, and workflow.
 A series of events in Portland empowering people to work on backing up and collecting government data.
 [Open Advice](https://kirstiejane.github.io/OpenAdvice/) | Website answering your real world questions about open science.